TheEucatastrophe/starwardodyssey/SRD/origins.md

 ---

 ## 8 Cult Fabricator
 You worked the forge-temple since you were a child.
-Tempered by the heat of faith, you now carry the heavy burden of your piety, pledging never to remove it.
+Tempered by the heat of faith, you now carry the heavy burden of your piety to the stars.

 **You Get:**
 - **Apparel**.